How to Lead a Remote Team: The Complete Guide

 • Forgetting the asynchronous.
 Not everything needs to happen in a video call.
 A written check-in can sometimes avoid an entire meeting.

 • Launching activities without continuity.
-An isolated action may entertain sometimes.
-It does not foster a culture.
+An isolated action may amuse sometimes.
+It does not animate a culture.

 A team can handle a dense agenda very well if each meeting has a perceived utility.
 It quickly rejects a light but vague agenda.